celigo/integrator-api-docs/iClient.md

 iClient API
 ===========
->**Guidance**: currently the integrator.io UI does not support creating and/or editing iClient resources, and the API is the only way to work with this resource type.
-Once the integrator.io UI exposes this resource type there will not be any known reasons to use this API.
+>**Guidance**: currently the integrator.io UI does not support creating and/or editing iClient resources, and using the API is the only way to work with this resource type.

 ### Endpoints
 | Relative URI| Method | Success Code | Description|